decant09/bokeh/README.md

 - For help creating a landing page and with the views.py and url.py code I referred to [DEV](https://dev.to/hmlon/creating-a-landing-page-in-django-20pg).
 - To get the comment count to display I referred to Nutan on [Medium]().
 - To help create the user profile model I referred to [PythonTutorial](https://www.pythontutorial.net/django-tutorial/django-user-profile/)
+- How to add a dropdown in markdown on [DEV](https://dev.to/asyraf/how-to-add-dropdown-in-markdown-o78).
+- I referred to Code Institute "I think therefore I blog" walkthrough material to help me complete this project.
 - I referred to the Pic Pals project by fellow Code Institute student Jamie King on [GitHub](https://github.com/jkingportfolio/CI_PP4_Pic_Pals/tree/main) as inspiration for some of the features and layout of my website.

 ### Acknowledgements